trudramukerji14/SentenceTransformer_MTL/README.md

 Many NLP tasks share underyling language understanding for various tasks.
 By implementing and training a model on different tasks, allows the model to share parameters and benefit from a potentially richer understanding.

-The demo is also available to run on colab, one can access it by simply clicking on the "open in colab" button above.
+(Recommended): The notebook is available to run on colab, one can access it by simply clicking on the "Open in Colab" button above.

+**Summary**

+In this project, we build a multi-task model for the tasks of detecting food keywords and sentiment analysis and write a function to train it on [yelp review](https://huggingface.co/datasets/Yelp/yelp_review_full) dataset available in HuggingFace.

+**Repository Structure**
+A .ipynb file and .py file for this project is contained in the notebook subfolder.